zilishen/documentation/content/nms/admin-guides/access-control/set-up-rbac.md

 Here are some key concepts related to RBAC:

+- **Users**: Users are individual accounts identified by a username and credentials.
+You have the flexibility to create users directly within NGINX Management Suite or integrate an external identity provider.
 - **Roles**: Roles represent a collection of permissions associated with one or more features.
 Each role determines the actions that can be performed for each feature, such as create, read, update, or delete.
 The pre-defined `admin` role provides full access to all features.

-- **Users**: Users are individual accounts identified by a username and credentials.
-You have the flexibility to create users directly within NGINX Management Suite or integrate an external identity provider.
+   Users can have multiple roles simultaneously.
+In such cases, the permissions granted by each role are combined, providing an additive effect.
+For instance, a user with two roles, one granting read access to all NGINX instances and the other allowing create, update, and delete access to a specific instance, will be able to read all instances while having the ability to create, update, or delete only the designated instance for which they have permission.

 - **Groups**: Groups are collections of users.
 Groups are exclusively used in conjunction with external identity providers.
 Users from external identity providers cannot be directly assigned roles within NGINX Management Suite.
 However, they inherit roles through their group memberships.
 - **Features**: Features in NGINX Management Suite are specific functional components or capabilities that allow users to perform various tasks and access related resources.

-Users can have multiple roles simultaneously.
-In such cases, the permissions granted by each role are combined, providing an additive effect.
-For instance, a user with two roles, one granting read access to all NGINX instances and the other allowing create, update, and delete access to a specific instance, will be able to read all instances while having the ability to create, update, or delete only the designated instance for which they have permission.

-{{< call-out "important" "API Connectivity Manager" >}}The features belonging to API Connectivity Manager are available only when that module is installed.
-Instance Manager **should not** be used to manage the same configurations as API Connectivity Manager.
-To avoid potential configuration issues, only READ permissions should be enabled for Staged Configs, Instance Groups, and Instance Management.
-This will ensure that configurations can only be viewed in Instance Manager. {{< /call-out >}}

 The following table lists the features you can assign roles to: